Whipped Back Stitch

 Threaded Alternating Buttonhole Stitch

-Threaded Alternating Buttonhole stitch is an interesting and fun development of Alternating Buttonhole Stitch.
-You can use many novelty threads to lace the foundation rows, but you can also explore creating many patterns, building up an area by working row upon row.
+Threaded Alternating Buttonhole Stitch is an interesting and fun development of Alternating Buttonhole Stitch.
+You can use many novelty threads to lace the foundation rows, but you can also explore across many patterns, building up an area by working row upon row.
 There is also the option of changing the …

 Whipped Alternating Buttonhole